Careers

 Key Stages 4 and 5

-Support will be provided for Key Stage 4 pupils choosing their next steps through our careers education programme delivered within our PSHE lessons, employability lessons and through The Prince’s Trust Achieve Programme.
+Support will be provided for Key Stage 4 and 5 pupils choosing their next steps through our careers education programme delivered within our PSHE lessons, employability lessons, super learning days and The King’s Trust Achieve Programme.
 Pupils will be given the opportunity to produce a curriculum vitae, write a formal application letter, practise interviews and devise a career plan.

 The school continues to develop links with external agencies, employers, organisations and colleges and pupils will be given the opportunity to speak to representatives from various sectors of the world of work.